cometbft/cometbft/docs/core/configuration.md

 being available and must move on if such is not responding.

 > How can we address situations where someone arbitrarily adjusts their block
-> Production time to gain an advantage?
+> production time to gain an advantage?

 The impact shown above is negligible in a decentralized network with enough decentralization.